Mormon foodways: Foodstuffs/ingredients

 Pioneers in 1847 learned about local foraging from indigenous tribes like the Goshutes.
-Pioneers ate wild sego bulbs, rose hips, berries, onions, nettles, Amaranth, dandelion greens, wild mushrooms, and artichokes.
+Pioneers ate wild sego bulbs, rose hips, berries, onions, nettles, amaranth, dandelion greens, wild mushrooms, and artichokes.
 They hunted elk, rabbit, sage hen, duck, trout, and salmon.
 When grasshoppers decimated crops in 1855, pioneers fished and stored millet and trout for their winter food supply.
-The types of wild berries they harvested were service berries, chokecherries, currants, raspberries, strawberries, elderberries, and gooseberries.
+The types of wild berries they harvested were serviceberries, chokecherries, currants, raspberries, strawberries, elderberries, and gooseberries.
 Harvests varied depending on local rainfall and grasshopper infestations.
 During years of bad harvests, pioneers survived on what they could forage.
 Seasonal food included peas, radishes, and sego bulbs in the spring, lettuce, beans, and corn in the summer, and tomatoes, cabbages, carrots, and potatoes in the fall.

 Brigham Young discouraged pioneers from buying imported sugar in an attempt to keep more cash within the borders of the Utah Territory.
 Brigham Young encouraged pioneers to plant sorghum cane and sugar beets, which they processed into molasses.
 Molasses was the main source of sweetening until a beet sugar factory was built in Lehi in 1890.
 Box elder tree sap was supposedly similar to sugar maple sap, and some pioneers washed sap off of cottonwood tree leaves and reduced it to a syrup.
 Pioneers used sweet ingredients like squash and berries to sweeten their cakes.
 Pioneers commonly had watermelon feasts to celebrate occasions.